HumlabLu/lucris-rs/README.md

  - run the scraper
  - run `lucris-rs` on its output
  - run `lucris2dataset.py` to create a "huggingface" data set (default name `research_docs.dataset`)
- - run `hybrid.py -c research_docs.store -d research_docs.dataset` to convert the data set to a data store (slowest step, takes about ten minutes on my M1 MacBookPro)
+ - run `hybrid.py -c research_docs.store -d research_docs.dataset` to convert the data set to a data store (slowest step, takes about eight minutes on an 8GB 1070Ti)
  - run `python app_lucris.py -d research_docs.store`

 Some parameters (such as the embedding and reranker models) are set/hardcoded in `hybrid.py`.
 The web-app reads the `OAIMODEL` environment variable to choose the model.
 This can be set as follows.